 Let’s get into the Q&A:

-A: About 40% of the practice is helping people with run of the mill suspensions.
+A: About 40% of the practice is helping people with run of the mill amazon account suspensions.
 They call them “inauthentic,” “used sold as new,” or “not as described.”
-Seller’s basically get suspended or they receive performance notifications and we address those.
-Another 40% of the practice is dealing with intellectual property rights complaints that result in suspensions.
+Seller’s basically get their amazon account suspended or they receive performance notifications and we address those.
+Another 40% of the practice is dealing with intellectual property rights complaints that result in amazon account suspensions.
 That’s when we reach out to the companies or people that asserted the complaints, which are usually bogus, and we work on getting them to withdraw their complaints and therefore restore the selling privileges of our clients.
 The other 20% of the practice could be dealing with a single individual being related to multiple seller accounts, as one individual has multiple accounts without approval, and they get caught.
 Or this could be us helping them setup multiple accounts, issues relating to buying and selling Amazon seller accounts, getting their products back from FBA among some other odds and ends type of issues.